 - Personalized communication: How personalization can help businesses make lasting connections with prospects and customers

-For some more inspiration and insight our top 5 blog posts of 2018 were:
+For some more inspiration and insight, some of our top performing blog posts are:

 - How to End Your Video with Action: Strong CTA Examples

-- How to Plan Your Video Marketing Strategy
+- Video Email Marketing: How to Boost Your Sends with Video

 Use these top blog posts as guidelines for what types of topics/blogs resonate well with our audience, but please do not repeat these topics.